-This has led to a second measure of a nodes’ centrality in the network that is based on the effect of its removal on the communication pathways between all the other nodes in the network.
-Similar in spirit to heavily used bridges, highways, or intersections in transportation networks, a few centrally connected nodes termed bottlenecks funnel most of the paths between different parts of the network and removal of these nodes could reduce the efficiency (increase of distance) of communication between nodes within these networks [15].
-Indeed, it has been reported that changes to the sequences of bottlenecks in biological networks can be deleterious [16]. one can easily observe that social networks tend to have communities within them due to the relatively larger number of interactions between people in the same neighborhood, school, or work place.
+A second method of measuring a node’s centrality is based on the number of paths passing through it.
+Similar in spirit to heavily used bridges, highways, or intersections in transportation networks, a few centrally connected nodes termed bottlenecks funnel most of the paths between different parts of the network and removal of these nodes could reduce the efficiency (increase the distance) of communication between nodes within these networks [15].
+Indeed, it has been reported that changes to the sequences of bottlenecks in biological networks can be deleterious [16].
+Apart from degrees and paths, one can easily observe that social networks tend to have communities within them due to the relatively larger number of interactions between people in the same neighborhood, school, or work place.
 People within the same social group tend to form strong ties in the form of cliques and form a single cohesive group.
-Analogous to closely-knit social groups, a large number of biological components form a single functional macromolecular complex like the ribosome.
-More generally, a common feature of a large number of social, technological and biological networks are that they are organized in the form of modules such that nodes within the same module have a larger number of connections with each other as compared to nodes belonging to different modules [17].
-The quantity dubbed modularity tries to quantify this, comparing the number of intra and inter module links in the network.
+Analogous to closely-knit social groups, a large number of biological components can form a single functional macromolecular complex like the ribosome.
+More generally, a common feature of a large number of social, technological and biological networks is that they are composed of modules such that nodes within the same module have a larger number of connections with each other as compared to nodes belonging to different modules [17].
+The quantity dubbed modularity tries to quantify this, comparing the number of intra and inter module links in a network.

+Paragraph from RK

+An example of a small-world network that is not scale-free is the mammalian cerebral cortex.
+The cortical neuronal network is subdivided into more than 100 distinct, highly modular, areas [ref] that are dominated by connections internal to each area, with only ~20% of all connections being between neurons in different areas [ref].
+Each area is considered to have a primary feature, for example in processing sensory or cognitive signals, and is an excellent analogue of the modular characteristics of intra-cellular molecular networks in which proteins in tightly controlled functional groups coordinate as part of larger pathways to achieve well defined cellular functions.
+The cortical architecture has a high degree of clustering and small path-length and exhibits an exponential degree-distribution [ref].

 Formalisms focusing on the interplay between topologies and the properties of nodes